kdeldycke/kevin-deldycke-blog/content/posts/heroic-journey-to-raid-5-data-recovery.md

     :::bash
     $ mdadm /dev/md0 -a /dev/sda1

-Then, in an unlucky combination of cosmic ray bombardment, spooky action at a distance and astrological misalignment, half-way to the end of the rebuilding process (which can take up to 5 hours), another disk failed !
+Then, in an unlucky combination of cosmic ray bombardment, spooky action at a distance and astrological misalignment, half-way to the end of the rebuilding process (which can take up to 5 hours), another disk failed!
 It was late, I was tired and utterly worried about losing 1.5 To of precious data.
 In such a bad shape, I was afraid to worsen the situation.
 So I decided to shutdown the server and sleep on the problem.

-The next day I tried to boot my server to find it (surprise !) stuck in the middle of the boot process, with the famous message:
+The next day I tried to boot my server to find it (surprise!) stuck in the middle of the boot process, with the famous message:

     :::text
     hit control-D to continue or give root password to fix manually